 \begin{remark}

-A consequence of Corollary \ref{cor:hodge-derived} is that any rational Hodge isometry between abelian surfaces is algebraic, which is a special case of Hodge conjecture on product of two abelian surface.
-Unlike the case of K3 surfaces, the Hodge conjecture for product of abelian surfaces were known for a long time.
-See \cite[Theorem 3.15]{Ra08} for example. \end{remark}
+An application of Corollary \ref{cor:hodge-derived} is that any rational Hodge isometry between abelian surfaces is algebraic, which is a special case of Hodge conjecture on product of two abelian surfaces.
+Unlike the case of K3 surfaces, the Hodge conjecture for product of abelian surfaces was known for a long time.
+See, for example, \cite[Theorem 3.15]{Ra08}. \end{remark}